Charles Barry: Early career

 While in Rome he had met Henry Petty-Fitzmaurice, 3rd Marquess of Lansdowne, through whom he met Henry Vassall-Fox, 3rd Baron Holland, and his wife, Elizabeth Fox, Baroness Holland.
 Their London home, Holland House, was the centre of the Whig Party.
 Barry remained a lifelong supporter of the Liberal Party, the successor to the Whig Party.
 Barry was invited to the gatherings at the house, and there met many of the prominent members of the group; this led to many of his subsequent commissions.
 Barry set up his home and office in Ely Place in 1821.
 In 1827 he moved to 27 Foley Place, then in 1842 he moved to 32 Great George Street and finally to The Elms, Clapham Common.
 Now 29 Clapham Common Northside, the Georgian house of five bays and three stories was designed by Samuel Pepys Cockerell as his own home.

 Probably thanks to his fiancée's friendship with John Soane, Barry was recommended to the Church Building Commissioners, and was able to obtain his first major commissions building churches for them.
-These were in the Gothic Revival architecture style, including two in Lancashire, St Matthew, Campfield, Manchester (1821–22), and All Saints' Church, Whitefield (or Stand) (1822–25).
+These were in the Gothic Revival architecture style, including two in Lancashire, St Matthew's Church, Manchester (1821–22), and All Saints' Church, Whitefield (or Stand) (1822–25).
 Barry designed three churches for the Commissioners in Islington: Holy Trinity, St John's and St Paul's, all in the Gothic style and built between 1826 and 1828.

 Two further Gothic churches in Lancashire, not for the Commissioners followed in 1824: St Saviour's Church, Ringley, partially rebuilt in 1851–54, and Barry's neglected Welsh Baptist Chapel, on Upper Brook Street (1837–39) in Manchester (and owned by the City Council), long open to the elements and at serious risk after its roof was removed in late 2005, the building was converted to private apartments in 2014–17.
 His final church for the Commissioners' was the Gothic St Peter's Church, Brighton (1824–28), which he won in a design competition on 4 August 1823 and was his first building to win acclaim.

 The next church he designed was St Andrew's Hove, East Sussex, in Waterloo Street, Brunswick, (1827–28); the plan of the building is in line with Georgian architecture, though stylistically the Italianate style was used, the only classical church Barry designed that was actually built.
 The Gothic Hurstpierpoint church (1843–45), with its tower and spire, unlike his earlier churches was much closer to the Cambridge Camden Society's approach to church design.
 According to his son Alfred, Barry later disowned these early church designs of the 1820s and wished he could destroy them.